 TGax Editor: Update D3.2 P577L44 as shown below.

-For tests in this subclause, the input levels are measured at the antenna connectors and are referenced as the average power per receive antenna.
+For receiver minimum input sensitivity, adjacent channel rejection, nonadjacent channel rejection, receiver maximum input level and CCA sensitivity requirements described in this subclause, the input levels are measured at the antenna connectors and are referenced as the average power per receive antenna.
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the Device Under Test.

+NOTE – Additional test requirements and/or test methods may be needed to meet regulatory requirements.

 CID 15600, 15601